Jayzon2019/RELEASE-V5---ELSA-CARE/README.md

 ```

 8. Go to the `ExternalServices` section and replace the values under `GroupSftp` depending on the configuration of the Group SFTP given by your service provider.
+9. Upload the SSH Private Key (use an Open SSH private key) on a directory under the App Service, then set the path in the `PrivateKey` value.
+10. Set the `Directory` value where you want in the SFTP folder to upload the files.
 ```json
 "ExternalServices":
 {